Johannes Gutenberg: Influence

-Printing was also a factor in the Reformation.
+Printing was a factor in the Reformation.
 Martin Luther's Ninety-five Theses were printed and circulated widely; subsequently he issued broadsheets outlining his anti-indulgences position (certificates of indulgences were one of the first items Gutenberg had printed).
 Due to this, Gutenberg would also be viewed as a proto-Protestant.
 The broadsheet contributed to the development of the newspaper.

 Memorials and monuments

 There are many statues of Gutenberg in Germany, including one by Bertel Thorvaldsen (1837) at Gutenbergplatz in Mainz, home to the eponymous Johannes Gutenberg University of Mainz and Gutenberg Museum on the history of early printing.
 The latter publishes the Gutenberg-Jahrbuch, the leading periodical in the history of printing, and the book.
 In 1952, the United States Postal Service issued a five hundredth anniversary stamp commemorating Johannes Gutenberg invention of the movable-type printing press.
 In space, he is commemorated in the name of the asteroid 777 Gutemberga.
 Two operas based on Gutenberg are G, Being the Confession and Last Testament of Johannes Gensfleisch, also known as Gutenberg, Master Printer, formerly of Strasbourg and Mainz, from 2001, with music by Gavin Bryars; and La Nuit de Gutenberg, with music by Philippe Manoury, premiered in 2011 in Strasbourg.
 Project Gutenberg, the oldest digital library, commemorates Gutenberg's name.
 The Mainz Johannisnacht (St. John's Night), has commemorated Gutenberg in his native city since 1968.